tangentsoft/pidp8i/README.md

 ### Patches

-The build process creates a baseline disk image called `v3d-dist.rk05`.
-This is considered a read-only master.
-Then a copy is made called `v3d.rk05`.
+The `v3d-dist.rk05` disk image referenced above is considered a read-only master.
+A copy is made called `v3d.rk05`.
 This is the default OS/8 rk05 image assigned to the IF=0 and IF=7 boot options.

 In keeping with the standards of good systm management this image incorporates all mandatory patches, as well as